Sunday, February 10, 2013

 10 medium size prawns - de-vein, remove the shells and leave the tail on.

-1 handful kai lan/or any green leafy veggies - break into large pieces
+A handful kai lan/or any green leafy veggies - break into large pieces

-1 inch ginger - sliced into thin stripes
+1 inch ginger - thinly sliced

-4 garlic - sliced into thin stripes
+4 garlic - thinly sliced

 1 tbsp dark soy sauce